rachelandrew/grid-by-example/index.md

 This site is growing collection of [examples](/examples) and [video](/video), with the aim of helping people understand how Grid Layout works.

 <div class="box info">
-	<p>To view any of the examples in this site you need to enable CSS Grid Layout in your browser, or use a "Nightly" version of a browser that has Grid available. <a href="/browsers">Read more about browser support for Grid</a>.</p>
+	<p>Grid is starting to ship in browsers.
+If your browser doesn't have support you may need to enable a flag. <a href="/browsers">Read more about browser support for Grid</a>.</p>
 </div>

 ## About this site